kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

-I noted port scanning in the helpful reading section and decided to run an nmap scan on localhost
+I noted port scanning in the helpful reading section and decided to run a `Nmap` scan on localhost.

 ```console
 bandit16@bandit:~$ nmap localhost -p31000-32000